girdeux31/easyPhysi/README.md

 Problem: A1.a 2019 junio

 Statement: A point mass m1 = 5 kg is located at the point (4, 3) m.

-a) Determine the intensity of the gravitational field created by mass m1 at the origin of coordinates.
+Determine the intensity of the gravitational field created by mass m1 at the origin of coordinates.

 ```
 body_a = Body('A')